Who We Are

 The Association is the organisation for Bowen Technique practitioners, providing professional guidelines and support for Bowen Therapists in Australia, and provides our members with professional recognition as a Registered Bowen Therapy practitioner.
 It also acts as a voice between the practitioner and the teaching arm of Bowen, which is the Bowen Therapy Academy of Australia or with the affiliated Bowen Training Australia.
 It is committed to maintaining the highest standard of education and training of Bowen Technique, and to sponsoring research.

-The 1st International Bowen Conference was organised by the Bowen Association Australia in April 2000, we hosted the International Conference in Geelong, Victoria in October 2004, in Manly, Sydney, NSW in October 2010 and the 4th International BAA Conference in Cairns, Qld in September 2016.
+The 1st International Bowen Conference was organised by the Bowen Association Australia in April 2000, we then hosted the International Conference in Geelong, VIC in October 2004, in Manly, Sydney, NSW in October 2010, in Cairns, QLD in September 2016 and now the upcoming 5th International Bowen Conference in Brisbane QLD in October 2020.

 The Association strives to keep its members well informed and up to date.
 Quarterly newsletters are produced, there are regular EBlasts about upcoming workshops, plus a two day workshop held in conjunction with each AGM.